 Details

-The input signal you feed to the spectrum analyser is represented as a time sequence and the spectrum will be analysed in the context of that time.
+The input signal that you supply to the spectrum analyzer is represented as a time sequence, and the spectrum will be analyzed in the context of that time.

 Power (by default) | Power density